-In1507 mounts from the New Forest were shipped to the French wars, probably NF mares bred to a Spanish Horse standing at the Royal Stud at Lyndhurst rather than the myth of the Spanish Horse swimming ashore from the Armada.!!
+In1507 mounts from the New Forest were shipped to the French wars.
+NF pony mares were very probably bred to a Spanish Horse standing at the Royal Stud at Lyndhurst rather than the myth of the Spanish Horse swimming ashore from the Armada.!!

 During the 19th Century they were regularly raced and with prizes of £5 or £10 when wages were £1.25 or less a good pony who might race in two races in an afternoon was a valuable asset.
 The colts also had the reputation of being excellent harness ponies, fast trotters, strong, docile and patient.
 Unfortunately this led to the better colts being gelded and sold.
 A few gentlemen were concerned at the poor standard of stallions and considered the ponies inbred and new blood was needed.
 The Deputy Surveyor as a sop to Commoners for his endeavour to make them run on their ponies in the winter, borrowed an Arab stallion from Prince Albert but commoners were not to be taken in so very few mares were covered by him.Towards the end of the century the Verderers hired four stallions Fitz George, Welsh Star, Katerfelto and Bampton Boy & QueenVictoria lent two Arabs Abeyan and Yuresson but Commoners wanted stallions that ran out.